M-Quinn/DesignPatterns/README.md

 Progress: 64% finished | Currently showcasing 14 out of 22 patterns

 ## Current Design Patterns Included ##
-Design Pattern | Article
+Every Pattern in the table is included in the repo regardless of if the article published yet or not Design Pattern | Article
 -----------|-----------
 Singleton Pattern | [Medium Article](https://medium.com/unity-coder-corner/unity-the-singleton-pattern-1cfdfac7c999?sk=22cf4fa70d05902a413e4984c487be61)